gaida/wordsearch-example/README.md

 # A word search example written in golang

-This is just a quick example implementation to a word search assignment in golang.
+This is just a quick example implementation to a word search assignment.

 Some things to note:
   - There are quite a few nested loops, so efficiency could be improved.